Something in the City: Production

 The film was made at Nettlefold Studios in Walton-on-Thames and on location around London.
-The film's director, Maclean Rogers, was experienced in second feature productions.
 It was distributed by Butcher's Film Service.

 Critical reception

+The Daily Film Renter wrote: "Slapstick farce, with abundance of laughable situations of a popular nature. ...
+Antics of principal star, who leads a double life, calculated to keep the risible faculties well employed.
+Box office value: mirthmaker with some rather original material.
+Excellent light feature."

 Picturegoer wrote: "Richad Hearne, the English stage comedian, famous for his solo Lancers dancing act, has had very few breaks on the screen, but in this British film he is given quite a number of opportunities to display his versatility and, what's more, he seizes them all. ...
 A well-balanced "one man" show, it thoroughly amuses without taxing the intelligence."

 Picture Show wrote: "Fast moving, with some really funny situations and a delightfully comic characterisation by Richard Hearne."

 The Radio Times Guide to Films gave the film 2/5 stars, writing: "After 40 years as a circus clown and music-hall comic, Richard Hearne finally found fame on TV as the fumbling old fool, Mr Pastry.
 But the performer was less fond of the character to whom he owed his fortune than the public, and Hearne frequently sought to escape from the corny slapstick of his children's shows.
 Here, he plays a pavement artist who convinces his wife he is a high financier.
 The cheery street folk simply don't ring true and the pathos makes Chaplin look like a cynic."